mirzask/cards/content/Valvular Disorders/Aortic Regurgitation.md

 ## [[Pressure Half Time (PHT)]]

-> [!warning] Don't use PHT alone for diagnosis of AR severity
+> [!warning]- Don't use PHT alone for diagnosis of AR severity
 > Important limitations of PHT in aortic regurgitation, so don't base determination on PHT alone.